Heartburn (Reflux) (cont.)

 - What is the definition of heartburn?

 - What are treatments, relief, and home remedies for heartburn?

 - Surgical procedures

 - Find a local Doctor in your town

-- Feeling of food "sticking" in the middle of the chest or throat.
+- a feeling of food being stuck in the throat.

 Get the latest treatment options.